 The hut smelled like you would expect a place like this to smell: a heady scent of burned wood, smoke and mildew mingled with wet stone and something that hinted at mice.
 Judging from the many droppings in the corners, I wasn’t far off on that last aroma.
 With the evening outside turning wet and foggy, I made myself comfortable and started a fire to warm the place a little.
 While I was putting on a kettle for some tea, the door flew open and let in two people in their early twenties.
 Wet and cold, they were happy to see the fire burning and they quickly started hanging their wet clothes and shoes near the flames.

 It turned out they were from Belgium, allowing me to speak Dutch for a change.
-They happened to come walking from the opposing direction, providing me with some insights as to what lay ahead.
+They happened to come walking from the opposite direction, providing me with some insights as to what lay ahead.
 Apparently the way ahead was easily traversible, with some pathless but solid terrain after the path reached the high point in the pass above us.

 There are many things you learn when solo hiking the length of the Scottish highlands.
 For example, how to read the weather and know when it’s about to turn bad, or how to avoid the worst of the midge-clouds trying to drink your blood.
 The day after spending the night at Corryhully bothy I learned how a night’s rainfall can turn a reportedly easy pathless stroll along a solid hillside into a marshy nightmare.